Yalun (Helen) Zhou

 - Ph.D.
 University of Missouri-Kansas City

 Yalun “Helen” Zhou is an Assistant Professor in the Department of Communication and Media.
-She oversees the Chinese Minor Program and is a core faculty member in the Mandarin Project under the Cognitive Immersive Systems Lab (CISL), a collaborative research initiative of Rensselaer Polytechnic Institute and IBM.
+She is an Advisor for the Chinese Minor and is a core faculty member in the Mandarin Project under the Cognitive Immersive Systems Lab (CISL), a collaborative research initiative of Rensselaer Polytechnic Institute and IBM.
 In addition, she supervises undergraduate student research in educational games for the Games and Simulation Arts and Sciences (GSAS) program.
 She is the curriculum designer of an intensive English course to assist first-year international students in a successful transition.

 Zhou has an interdisciplinary background in Second Language Acquisition (SLA) and Curriculum and Instructional Leadership.
 Her primary area of research is Applied Linguistics with focus on Second Language Acquisition (SLA).
 Before joining RPI, Zhou worked on developing the narrative-based, game-enhanced Chinese learning e-textbook Chinese Your Way (MSU) and designed a proficiency sequenced five year curriculum using the book.
 In addition, she was involved in the design and implementation of a Chinese curriculum utilizing the award-winning, online immersive, massively multiple-player role-playing games MMORPGs Zon